PLA Plastic: What You Need to Know About Polylactic Acid

 The three main types of PLA are used in various applications based on their properties.
 PLLA is the most common form used in consumer applications and 3D printing due to its favorable properties.
 PDLA and PDLLA, on the other hand, have specific uses in medical and industrial applications where their unique characteristics are beneficial.

 PLA can be processed using several methods, including 3D printing, casting, injection molding, extrusion, machining, and solvent welding.
-In 3D printing, PLA is widely used as filament with diameters of 1.75 or 2.85 mm.
-The processing parameters, such as temperature and cooling rate, can be manipulated to enhance PLA’s performance characteristics for specific applications.

-Applications of PLA Plastic
+Common Applications of PLA Plastic

 Medical Applications